tonyriverms/DoNetExtensions/MustHaveExtensions.md

 // returns 5, and "keys" become "{7,5,4,1,0,3,2,2,3,2}" with the largest 2 elements moved to the beginning of the array keys.TopKDesc(2);
 ```

+**_Sort_**: in-place sort the array ascendingly.

+**_SortDesc_**: in-place sort the array descendingly.

+**_SortWithValues_**: in-place sort the key array ascendingly, and in-place adjust the order of the value array accordingly

+**_SortDescWithValues_**: in-place sort the key array descendingly, and in-place adjust the order of the value array accordingly

+**_TopK_**: in-place moves the smallest k elements to the beginning of the array.

+**_TopKDesc_**: in-place moves the largest k elements to the beginning of the array.

+**_TopKWithValues_**: in-place moves the smallest k elements of the key array to the beginning, and in-place adjust the order of the value array accordingly

+**_TopKDescWithValues_**: in-place moves the largest k elements of the key array to the beginning, and in-place adjust the order of the value array accordingly